 - Only a 1-month warranty

 - Cloth armrests (not leather)

 Steelcase Leap Fabric ChairPrice: $978

 The Steelcase Leap Fabric Chair is everything that is right with innovative ergonomic technology.
-This chair is designed to accommodate the human body both in functioning parts and as a whole.
-The Steelcase engineers created a chair to boost productivity, support the entire spine, and look good in the meantime!
+This chair is designed to accommodate the human body both with functioning parts and as a whole.
+The Steelcase engineers created a chair that boosts productivity, supports your entire spine, and looks good in the meantime.

-Here’s a glimpse into what Steelcase offers.
-First, you’ll experience LiveBack, which is a back panel technology that imitates the natural curve of your spine and adjusts its support throughout the day.
-The Natural Glide system allows you to recline fluidly while still focusing on work.
-This lets the body take on more varied postures, enhancing blood circulation and oxygen flow.
+Here’s a glimpse into what Steelcase offers: First, you’ll experience LiveBack, which is a back panel technology that imitates the natural curve of your spine and adjusts its support throughout the day.
+The Natural Glide System allows you to recline fluidly, but still focus on work.
+You can take on more varied postures in this chair, enhancing blood circulation and oxygen flow.

 - 98% recyclable materials

 - LiveBack technology

 - Seat cushion is thin